Jean-Pierre Papin

+Capped 54 times, and captained 11 times, Papin played in the French team which reached the 1986 World Cup Semi final.
+France failed to qualify for either the 1988 European Championships or the 1990 World Cup but he was part of the team for Euro 1992.
+Injuries and the emergence of the Zinedine Zidane generation saw his international career come to an end in the mid-1990s.
+He was out of favour by Euro'96 nor was he part of the set up which won the World Cup in 1998.

 In 1996, after their eight-month-old daughter was shown to have serious cerebral lesions, Jean-Pierre and his wife set up an association "Neuf de Coeur" (Nine of Hearts; Papin's shirt number was 9) to help others in that situation and, particularly, to find and apply methods to mentally and physically educate such children.

 Early life

-Born in Boulogne-sur-Mer in 1963, Papin was the son of a professional football player, Guy Papin.
+Jean-Pierre Roger Guillaume Papin was born on 5 November 1963 in Boulogne-sur-Mer, Pas-de-Calais, the son of professional footballer Guy Papin.
 After his parents divorced, he moved to live with his grandmother in Germont, a French city located near the Belgian border.

 Club career

+Valenciennes

 At age 15, Papin started his professional career with Valenciennes, in Northern France, before moving to Club Brugge in Belgium.

+Brugge

 Papin had a very successful first season at Club Brugge, scoring 32 goals in 43 games.
 Although he only played one season for Club Brugge, he was elected as its greatest ever foreign player by the supporters in 2008.

-At club level, he played for Valenciennes (1984–1985), Club Brugge (1985–1986), Marseille (1986–1992), AC Milan (1992–1994), Bayern Munich (1994–1996), Bordeaux (1996–1998), Guingamp (1998–1999) and Saint-Pierroise (1999–2001).

 Marseille

-During Papin's hugely successful spell at Marseille, with the Frenchman as striker and skipper Marseille won four French league championships in a row (1989–1992), a league and cup double in 1989 and reached the final of the European Cup in 1991, losing to Red Star Belgrade after on penalties.
+During Papin's hugely successful spell at Marseille, with the Frenchman as striker and skipper Marseille won four French league championships in a row (1989–1992), a league and cup double in 1989 and reached the final of the European Cup in 1991, losing to Red Star Belgrade on penalties.

 During this period, Papin scored 181 goals in 279 games and was the league's top scorer for five consecutive seasons (from 1988 to 1992).
 While at Marseille he won the Ballon d'Or, awarded to Europe's top footballer, in 1991.

 AC Milan

 In July 1992, Papin joined Italian giants AC Milan for a world record fee of £10 million, and was the first high-profile French player to join the Italian league since Michel Platini.
 However, he never established himself as a regular first team member with the rossoneri due to injuries and adaptation problems.
-As a foreign player in the Pre-Bosman rule era, Papin also suffered from the three-foreigner rule that made him compete for playing time with other foreign players such as Ruud Gullit, Marco van Basten, Frank Rijkaard, Dejan Savićević, Zvonimir Boban, Brian Laudrup, Florin Răducioiu, and Marcel Desailly.
+As a foreign player in the Pre-Bosman rule era, Papin also suffered from the three-foreigner rule that made him compete for playing time with other foreign players.

 He entered as a substitute during the 1993 Champions League final in which Milan lost to his former club, Marseille.
 He won the Champions League in the next year, but did not play in the final.
 Nevertheless, Papin has kept good memories of his spell in Italy and frequently cites former Milan managers Fabio Capello and Arrigo Sacchi as his models when coaching is concerned.